Victoria Legal Aid

 You have three options at court:

-• admit to the charges and ask for diversion – the diversion program means your case is treated differently.
-It is normally for less serious cases.
-You must agree to certain conditions.
-You do not get a criminal record.
+• admit to the charges and ask for diversion.
+Entering the diversion program is a way to deal with your matter out of the court system and gives you a chance to avoid a criminal record.
+It is normally for less serious cases, and you must agree to certain conditions.

 • plead guilty